bunsybuns123/dumble/README.md

 # Dumble (v2.5)

-# ❗ STATUS UPDATES AND MORE IN DISCORD https://discord.gg/NnpCKAV8Bh

 ## Introduction
 Dumble is a Puppeteer-based script that runs in a Node.js environment through the command line (CMD) for simulating advanced cheating in online exams. (exam.net, etc)